 When global retailer Carrefour expanded online, it wanted to reach more potential consumers through its online store.
-The marketing team wanted to boost awareness and drive more online purchases, while optimising the cost per action (CPA).
+The marketing team wanted to boost awareness and drive more online purchases, while optimizing the cost per action (CPA).

 The use of Appier AI technology helped Carrefour identify all devices owned by the same user from billions of data points.
-When a potential buyer visits the Carrefour online store on one device (e.g. a laptop), Appier could analyse his or her profile and deliver customised product recommendations on other devices owned by the same person (e.g. a phone), motivating the person to buy from the Carrefour online store.
+When a potential buyer visits the Carrefour online store on one device (e.g. a laptop), Appier could analyze his or her profile and deliver customized product recommendations on other devices owned by the same person (e.g. a phone), motivating the person to buy from the Carrefour online store.

-Appier’s AI analyses user behaviours both within and outside of the website to determine the activities of a single user as well as to segment different users.
+Appier’s AI analyses user behaviors both within and outside of the website to determine the activities of a single user as well as to segment different users.
 Cross-comparisons with the Appier CrossX database along multiple dimensions allow Appier to locate potential customers in similar segments to expand the original user base.

 Through this partnership with Appier, Carrefour experienced click-through rate (CTR) of cross-screen users that was 87% higher, and a conversion ratio (CVR) that was 40% higher, than for single-screen users.